 Depending on the language you are localizing to, it may make sense to write a stemmer for words that will be inserted into the index.
 A stemmer takes inflected or sometimes derived words and reduces them to their stem.
 For instance, jumps and jumping would be reduced to jump in English.
 As Yioop crawls it attempts to detect the language of a given web page it is processing.
 If a stemmer exists for this language it will call the Tokenizer class's stem(\$word) method on each word it extracts from the document before inserting information about it into the index.
 Similarly, if an end-user is entering a simple conjunctive search query and a stemmer exists for his language settings, then the query terms will be stemmed before being looked up in the index.
-Currently, Yioop comes with stemmers for English, French, German, Italian, and Russian.
-The English stemmer uses the Porter Stemming Algorithm [P1980], the other stemmers are based on the algorithms presented at snowball.tartoros.org.
-Stemmers should be written as a static method located in the file WORK DIRECTORY/locale/en US/resources/Tokenizer.php .
-The snowball.tartoros.org link points to a site that has source code for stemmers for many other languages (unfortunately, not written in PHP).
-It would not be hard to port these to PHP and then add modify the Tokenizer.php file of the appropriate locale folder.
-For instance, one could modify the file WORK DIRECTORY/locale /pt/resources/Tokenizer.php to contain a class PtTokenizer with a static method stem(\$word) if one wanted to add a stemmer for Portuguese.
+Currently, Yioop comes with stemmers for Dutch, English, French, German, Hindi, Italian, Persian, Portuguese, Spanish, and Russian.
+The English stemmer uses the Porter Stemming Algorithm [P1980], the other stemmers are based on the algorithms presented at snowballstem.org.
+Stemmers should be written as a static method located in the file WORK_DIRECTORY/locale/en_US/resources/Tokenizer.php .
+The snowballstem.org link points to a site that has source code for stemmers for many other languages (unfortunately, not written in PHP).
+It would not be hard to port these to PHP and then add modify

+WORK_DIRECTORY/locale/in/resources/Tokenizer.php to contain a class inTokenizer with a static method stem(\$word) if one wanted to add a stemmer for Indonesian.

 The class inside Tokenizer.php can also be used by Yioop to do word segmentation.
 This is the process of splitting a string of words without spaces in some language into its component words.
-Yioop comes with an example segmenter for the zh-CN (Chinese) locale.
-It works by starting at the ned of the string and trying to greedily find the longest word that can be matched with the portion of the suffix of the string that has been processed yet (reverse maximal match).
+Yioop comes with an example two segmenters for the zh-CN (Chinese) locale.
+The default, stochastic segmenter tries to predict thhe best possible splitting of the sentence based on statistics about the frequencies of terms over different possible splittings.
+It makes use of a term_weights.txt.gz to do this.
+The other segmenter works by starting at the end of the string and trying to greedily find the longest word that can be matched with the portion of the suffix of the string that has been processed yet (reverse maximal match).
 To do this it makes use of a word Bloom filter as part of how it detects if a string is a word or not.
 We describe how to make such filter using TokenTool.php in a moment.

 In addition to supporting the ability to add stemmers and segmenters, Yioop also supports a default technique which can be used in lieu of a stemmer called character n-grams.
 When used this technique segments text into sequences of n characters which are then stored in Yioop as a term.
 For instance if n were 3 then the word "thunder" would be split into "thu", "hun", "und", "nde", and "der" and each of these would be associated with the document that contained the word thunder.
 N-grams are useful for languages like Chinese and Japanese in which words in the text are often not separated with spaces.
 It is also useful for languages like German which can have long compound words.
 The drawback of n-grams is that they tend to make the index larger.
-For Yioop built-in locales that do not have stemmer the file, the file WORK_DIRECTORY/locale/LOCALE-TAG/resources /Tokenizer.php has a line of the form configs/TokenTool.php is used to create suggest word dictionaries and word filter files for the Yioop search engine.
-To create either of these items, the user puts a source file in Yioop's WORK_DIRECTORY/prepare folder.
-Suggest word dictionaries are used to supply the content of the dropdown of search terms that appears as a user is entering a query in Yioop.
-They are also used to do spell correction suggestions after a search has been performed.
-To make a suggest dictionary one can use a command like:
+For Yioop built-in locales that do not have stemmer the file, the file WORK_DIRECTORY/locale/LOCALE-TAG/resources /Tokenizer.php has a line of the form